andybyers21/Updated-Portfolio/content/portfolio/notes_site.md

 Note categorization is loosely based on the zettelkasten system.
 Whenever you add a new note, the zettelkasten method forces you to look for already existing notes you can link to.
-That broadens your thinking by foring you to consider how new ideas relate to others you’ve encountered before.
+That broadens your thinking by forcing you to consider how new ideas relate to others you’ve encountered before.
 If you start with an initial idea you cannot help but filter everything you encounter.
 However, the zettelklasten system has no preconceptions of what it is fed over the long term,